 Instagram is changing the way we travel – for better and worse.
 The problems associated with the trend are likely to get worse before they get better.

 In fact, it’s now easier than ever to travel to the destinations that you see in Instagram posts.
-An app called easyJet allows users to upload a screenshot from Instagram, attempts to identify where the photo was snapped using image recognition technology by detecting key landmarks and reading the text in the post and book a flight to that destination right through the app.
+Some apps allows users to upload a screenshot from Instagram, attempts to identify where the photo was snapped using image recognition technology by detecting key landmarks and reading the text in the post and book a flight to that destination right through the app.
 The technology is impressive, but not perfect.
 It’s possible for the feature to confuse a landmark and give data for a completely different destination.

 Apps will make it easier for Instagrammers to reach these iconic destinations in their feeds.
 But travel experts are concerned that people are merely chasing “likes” and don’t actually do much of anything when they arrive at their destination.
 It appears they say, that travelers are only making the trek to these places to get a photo.